 Students may apply annually to receive a scholarship.
 Applicants must be enrolled (as defined by NDSU guidelines) in a College of Health and Human Sciences program for the academic year in which the scholarship is received (unless otherwise stated in specific scholarship criteria).
 Applicants must meet the criteria outlined by the donor of the scholarship/award and other criteria established by the College.
-The online applications for College of Health and Human Sciences scholarships and awards are available the second Monday of April of each calendar year on the college web page (Scholarships | College of Health and Human Sciences | NDSU).
-Scholarship application deadline is the Friday after Spring graduation in May.

 Students currently in violation student academic and/or conduct policies or under investigation are not eligible for scholarships.
 Students will be notified by email each year when applications are available.
 The due date will be listed on the application form and also posted on the College website.
 Under the leadership of the College Scholarship Committee, Unit scholarship/awards committees will be formed to select their respective recipients by evaluating scholarship applications; implementing the criteria established by donors; and making decisions on the selection of student scholarship recipients.